ArjanCodes/examples/factory_pythonic/README.md

 Caveats of using tuples in this way:

-1. Since the video and audio exporter are directly in the tuple, you have no control over when the exporters are created.
-With a factory class, you can create the exporters on the fly when you call the `get_video_exporter`/`get_audio_exporter` methods.
-With tuples this is not possible, unless you don't store the actual exporters but creator functions instead, but then it becomes much more complicated.
-2. Tuples are simply containers of objects.
+1. Tuples are simply containers of objects.
 They don't contain any methods that you can call.
 If you need this, use classes instead.
 For example, if you want to store configuration data with a factory object, this becomes ugly quickly with tuples.
-3. All combinations of video/audio exporters are now fixed in the FACTORIES constant and defined in a single place.
+2. All combinations of video/audio exporters are now fixed in the FACTORIES constant and defined in a single place.
 If you have a lot of those combinations, the FACTORIES dictionary might lose cohesion.
+3. You need to remember the order of the exporters everywhere (video first, then audio).
+It's not a big issue, but one more thing that can potentially go wrong.
+You could use named tuples, but another option is using dataclasses in combination with the **call** dunder method.

+## Change #3: Use dataclasses with the **call** dunder method

+Create a media exporter dataclass, and a factory data class + add **call** method to easily define them.

+1. Overall, I find this a nice, clean approach that combines Python features to have a factory-like pattern.
+2. The advantage of named tuples over dataclasses though is that they're lighter weight (as in, use less memory and have faster element access), and they're immutable.
+If that's not important, personally I'd go for dataclasses instead.

 ## Final thoughts

 Overall, classes and abstract base classes offer the most flexibility in terms of your design.
 But it comes at a price of more verbose code.
-Protocols integrate very well with the duck typing system, and results in shorter code, but you do lose the possibilities that inheritance offers.
-Tuples are a great way to quickly construct a container of objects, but don't give much control over how you access those objects and can lead to less cohesion at the place where you're creating the tuples.
+Protocols integrate very well with the duck typing system, and results in shorter code.
+Tuples are a great way to quickly construct a container of objects, but you expose the structure of your factory to the outside.
+They can lead to less cohesion at the place where you're creating the tuples.
+Data classes combined with the **call** dunder methods are a nice Pythonic approach to factories, but dataclasses do have some overhead in terms of memory usage and they're slower in terms of accessing the elements than tuples.